Real Green Living

 Old windows are very likely to have lead paint on them.
 Before you have any window repairs done, educate yourself thoroughly about lead paint safety.
 Lead dust from renovations is a leading cause of lead poisoning.
 If you have lead paint in bad condition on your windows and children in the house, at a minimum you need to remove flaking paint and repaint.
 See the Web site of the US Dept. of Housing and Urban Development for lead-paint safety guidelines: www.hud.gov/offices/lead/library/lead/LeadGuide_Eng.pdf.

-If you have drafty windows now, here are three quick things you can do before you
+If you have drafty windows now, here are three quick things you can

-get around to repairing them:
+get around to

 • Lock them.
 Window locks force the windows to close more tightly and reduce drafts significantly.